microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-bare-metal/TCE_DS_4PWM_Signals/README.md

 <br>The values in CMPBUF registers must be rewritten for the amplitude change to take place.
 To be able to see the changes on a logic analyzer a toggle pin is used at the end of the function.
 High resolution is also enabled and set to 4X, which means that one peripheral clock cycle duration get shortened 4 times.
 For example, a 20MHz clock speed one clock cycle duration is 50ns.
 With the high resolution enabled one clock cycle duration will be approximate 12.5 ns.

-## Function that is called in an infinite loop
+## Function Called in an Infinite Loop

 ```c
 void Amplitude_Value_Set(uint16_t value)